tjustino/smoothie_funds/README.md

 The rest of the time, you can happily use product_path.
 This will generate only the /products/1 part, and that’s all you need when doing links or pointing forms, like link_to "My lovely product", product_path(product).

+---

+Controllers Tests :
+  was the web request successful? was the user redirected to the right page? was the user successfully authenticated? was the correct object stored in the response template? was the appropriate message displayed to the user in the view?

+Integration Testing :
+  Integration tests are used to test the interaction among any number of controllers.
+  They are generally used to test important work flows within your application.